Back On Track: Trump, Xi Seal Trade War Truce - UrduPoint

 'Back On Track': Trump, Xi Seal Trade War Truce

-US President Donald Trump and his Chinese counterpart Xi Jinping struck a trade war truce on Saturday, as Washington vowed to hold off on further tariffs and declared negotiations with China "back on track"
+US President Donald Trump on Sunday hailed trade talks with his Chinese counterpart Xi Jinping as "far better than expected" and vowed to hold off on further tariffs as negotiations continue

-Osaka, Japan, (UrduPoint / Pakistan Point News - 29th Jun, 2019 ):US President Donald Trump and his Chinese counterpart Xi Jinping struck a trade war truce on Saturday, as Washington vowed to hold off on further tariffs and declared negotiations with China "back on track".
+Seoul, (UrduPoint / Pakistan Point News - 30th Jun, 2019 ):US President Donald Trump on Sunday hailed trade talks with his Chinese counterpart Xi Jinping as "far better than expected" and vowed to hold off on further tariffs as negotiations continue.

-The ceasefire that halts damaging trade frictions came in a hotly anticipated meeting between the leaders of the world's top two economies on the sidelines of the G20 summit.
+"The quality of the transaction is far more important to me than speed.
+I am in no hurry, but things look very good!" he tweeted.

-Trump hailed the meeting in the Japanese city of Osaka as "excellent".
+The ceasefire that halts damaging trade frictions came after a hotly anticipated meeting between the leaders of the world's top two economies on the sidelines of the G20 summit.

-There was little in the way of concrete details on what was agreed, but Trump confirmed Washington had committed not to impose any new tariffs on Beijing's exports and that the two sides would continue talks.
+Trump on Saturday called the meeting in the Japanese city of Osaka "excellent" and said, "We are back on track."
+He confirmed that Washington had committed to not imposing any new tariffs on Beijing's exports.

-"We won't be adding an additional tremendous amount of US $ 350 billion left which could be taxed or could be tariffed.
+"We won't be adding an additional tremendous amount of $350 billion left which could be taxed or could be tariffed.
 We're not doing that, we are going to work with China on where we left off to see if we can make a deal," Trump said at a press conference.

 "We will be continuing to negotiate."
+He added in a tweet on Sunday that China had agreed to buy "large amounts of agricultural products from our great Farmers."
+"I had a great meeting with President Xi of China yesterday, far better than expected," he said.
+"Importantly, we have opened up negotiations again with China as our relationship with them continues to be a very good one."
 The outcome was likely to be seen as a win for avoiding any new tariffs.

 "The base case scenario was met at G20 and while we are no worse for wear, let's see what the G20 hangover brings," said Stephen Innes, market analyst at Vanguard Markets.